wampadu/rock-paper-scissors-django-react/README.md

 The game includes the following options:
  - Live-game play mode using websockets
- - Play mode against the computer
+ - Play against the computer

 ## Live Demo